-- Use a light-weight theme: Many website builders and themes contain a lot of unneccesary or bloated code.
+- Use a lightweight theme: Many website builders and themes contain a lot of unnecessary or bloated code.
 Even if this code is not needed on your site, web browsers still have to parse and load it.
 This will increase your page load time, and decrease your conversions.

 - Optimize the images: Compress the images for mobile screens and use lazy-loading to deliver images without slowing page loading speed.

-- Switch to HTTPS: Consider installing an SSL certificate and move your website to the secure HTTPS protocol.
+- Switch to HTTPS: Consider installing an SSL certificate and moving your website to the secure HTTPS protocol.
 It will not only secure your website — it will also improve loading speed.